abendigo/abendigo.github.io/_posts/2019-07-18-sapper-graphql-subscriptions.markdown

 look at the technologies that were available.

 [Svelte 3.0][svelte] was recently [released][released], and it looks pretty interesting.
-It has support for Server Side Rendering (for the SEO magic) via a package called [Sapper][sapper].
+It has support for Server Side Rendering (for that SEO magic) via a package called [Sapper][sapper].

 I've been wanting to explore [GraphQL][graphql], and this seemed like a